 Strictly speaking, they are not supposed to do so, since they are not allowed to advise on other companies’ products.
 If they try to pass off their products as superior to others, remember that they are in a conflict of interest situation.
 Don’t take their word for it.

 The mere ability to advise/sell products from four or more different insurance companies does not instantly make one truly independent.
-Differing level of knowledge, and even remuneration, can make a financial advisor less “independent”, though this is usually hard to recognise from a consumer perspective.
+Differing level of knowledge, and even remuneration, can make a financial adviser less “independent”, though this is usually hard to recognise from a consumer perspective.

 Even if you are working through representatives from IFA, make an effort to understand their comparison and on what basis they are making their recommendations.
 Look out for biasness and never accept their recommendations without doing your own research and due diligence.